Kagurabachi: Enchanted Blade Bearers

-The original wielder of the blade Kumeyuri (酌揺) during the Seitei War, Uruha is a prodigy who greatly admires Kunishige and feels honored to have been chosen.
+The original bearer of the blade Kumeyuri (酌揺) during the Seitei War, Uruha is a prodigy who greatly admires Kunishige and feels honored to have been chosen.
 He initially refuses to believe Kunishige has a son and loses his will to live after the swordsmith's death, but later reaffirms his loyalty to the Rokuhira family upon meeting Chihiro.
-Trained in the Iai White Purity Style by fellow wielder Seiichi Samura, he masters the style by age 16.
+Trained in the Iai White Purity Style by fellow bearer Seiichi Samura, he masters the style by age 16.
 He is apparently killed by Samura after the latter's betrayal, but is later revealed to be alive when he protects Hakuri from Hishaku assassins; with his Eternal Contract severed, he regains access to his original sorcery, Crimson Recital (紅演, Koen), which boosts his physical attributes.